Spider silk: Human uses

-The earliest recorded attempt to weave fabric from spider silk was in 1709 by François Xavier Bon who, using a process similar to creating silkworm silk, wove silk derived spider's egg cocoons into stockings and gloves.
+The earliest recorded attempt to weave fabric from spider silk was in 1709 by François Xavier Bon who, using a process similar to creating silkworm silk, wove silk derived from spider's egg cocoons into stockings and gloves.
 Fifty years later Jesuit missionary Ramón M. Termeyer invented a reeling device for harvesting spider silk directly from spiders, allowing it to be spun into threads.
 Neither Bon nor Termeyer were successful in producing commercially viable quantities.

 The development of methods to mass-produce spider silk led to the manufacturing of military, medical, and consumer goods, such as ballistic armour, athletic footwear, personal care products, breast implant and catheter coatings, mechanical insulin pumps, fashion clothing, and outerwear.
 However, due to the difficulties in extracting and processing, the largest known piece of cloth made of spider silk is an 11 by 4 ft textile with a golden tint made in Madagascar in 2009.
 Eighty-two people worked for four years to collect over one million golden orb spiders and extract silk from them.
 In 2012, spider silk fibres were used to create a set of violin strings.